 The applicator is pretty cool too.
 It’s a soft AccuFlex tip(it’s rubbery-but probably silicone?
 Not sure about that) that’s angled, much like an angled eyeliner or eyebrow brush.
 Its really flexible, so it’s really easy to get the rubbery tip close to your lash line.

 My problem isn’t so much with the fancy rubbery tip on Benefit They’re Real Push-Up Liner, but the gel liner formula itself.
-See if you can see what I mean from these swatchy lines on my arm below.

 It’s a dry gel-liner.
 Too dry for my taste.
 And because it’s dry, it’s hard to get an even, smooth line.
 There’s just not enough slip and it kind of skips.

-It took me about 25 freakin’ minutes to get this look.
+It took me about 25 freakin’ minutes to get a good look.
 MESSY minutes too.
 I had liner all over my hands because of big globs on the tip, and under my eyes too because if you use too much of the liner, it’ll flake off onto your face.
 So much fiddling around to get even, precise edges I can’t tell ya.
 And that’s kind of the whole point when you wear a cat eye, no?
 You want precision.
 If you try and go back to fix uneven lines and apply more liner, let’s just say the gel liner doesn’t build up well.
 Again, the flaking off happens.
 And don’t even think about using a Q-tip dipped in makeup remover to try and fix mistakes because SMEAR CITY.
 You can’t.
 This is the best I could get my liner to look.
 You can see that the edges aren’t very straight, and the flick part just isn’t precise at all.

 Whaddaya’ think?
 Will you still try it out?
 I mean, why not I say.
 Sephora has such a great return policy so if you do want to experience some eyeliner frustration, go right ahead!